-- 1. Not only to kill or deliberately harm others, but to spread goodwill towards all beings. - 2.
+- 1. Not only not to kill or deliberately harm others, but to spread goodwill towards all beings. - 2.
 To be honest, refraining from infringing on the rights of others, in other words, not stealing. - 3.
 Knowing moderation in sexual relations: In the household life there exists the family structure, based around husband and wife.
 Know who your husband or wife is, know moderation, know the proper bounds of sexual activity.
 Some people don't know the limits.
 One husband or wife isn't enough, they have to have a second or third.
 The way I see it, you can't consume even one partner completely, so to have two or three is just plain indulgence.
 You must try to cleanse the mind and train it to know moderation.
-Knowing moderation is true purity, without it there are no limits to your behavior.
+Knowing moderation is true purity, without it there are no limits to your behaviour.
 When eating delicious food, don't dwell too much on how it tastes, think of your stomach and consider how much is appropriate to its needs.
 If you eat too much you get trouble, so you must know moderation.
-Moderation is the best way.
-Just one partner is enough, two or three is an indulgence and will only cause problems.